hakanilter/elastic-tools/README.md

 Apache Spark based command line tools for ElasticSearch.
 It supports backup, restore features and diffrent data formats like Parquet, JSON and CSV.

-- **Backup**
+- **Export** (ElasticSearch -> Storage)

-	Writes ElasticSearch data from given index to a storage with a batch Spark job.
+	Export command reads data from given ElasticSearch index and writes to a storage with a batch Spark job.

-- **Restore**
+- **Import** (ElasticSearch <- Storage)

-	Reads data from a storage and writes to ElasticSearch.
+	Import command reads data from a storage and writes to ElasticSearch.